Prannav35/learning_git/README.md

 # learning_git
 This is the repository that I'll use to learn git.
-Come and check what I've done with it
+Feel free to check what I've done with it